Kasumbalesa, Zambia: Overview

 Kasumbalesa is a busy road-crossing point between Zambia and the Democratic Republic of the Congo, clearing in excess of 500 long-haul trucks daily in each direction.
 The infrastructure on the Zambian side of the border has been lacking, as of May 2019.
 Of particular concern, is the lack of public toilet facilities, posing a health risk.

 Plans are underway to improve infrastructure including the construction of a larger parking yard for long-distance trucks, the construction of hotels and restaurants and the provision of public toilets, through public-private-partnership arrangements.

-Finance Bank Zambia Limited (soon to be Equity Bank Zambia Limited) maintains a branch in the town.